Coleman was a Republican congressman from Missouri from 1976 to 1993. He is an advisor to Protect Democracy, an anti-authoritarian watchdog group.

 - Podcast: Impact of mail-in voting on the 2020 election - The Fulcrum ›

-- Say hello to the Daily Centrist - The Fulcrum ›
+- Efforts to grow turnout may delay election results - The Fulcrum ›

 - Red mirage means media must caution on election night - The ... ›